caddyserver/website/src/docs/markdown/running.md

 Then, save the file and exit the text editor, and restart the service for it to take effect:
 <pre><code class="cmd bash">sudo systemctl restart caddy</code></pre>

+### SELinux Considerations

+On SELinux enabled systems you have two options:
+1. Install Caddy using the [COPR repo](https://copr.fedorainfracloud.org/coprs/g/caddy/caddy/).
+Your systemd file and caddy binary will be created and labelled correctly.
+If you wish to use a custom build of Caddy, you'll need to label the executable as described below.
+2. [Download Caddy from this site](https://caddyserver.com/download) or compile it with [`xcaddy`](https://github.com/caddyserver/xcaddy).
+In both cases you will need to label the files yourself.

+Systemd unit files and their executables will not be run unless labelled with `systemd_unit_file_t` and `bin_t` respectively.

+The `systemd_unit_file_t` is automatically applied to files created in `/etc/systemd/...`, so be sure to create your `caddy.service` file there.

+To tag the caddy binary, you can use the following commands:
+<pre><code class="cmd bash">semanage fcontext -a -t bin_t /usr/bin/caddy && restorecon -Rv /usr/bin/caddy
+</code></pre>

 ## Windows service